 St. John's computer labs contain more than 300 Intel workstations and more than 30 high-end Macintosh computers, with the latest software for Windows and Macintosh platforms.
 All computers are connected to UNIX servers, Windows NT file servers and St. John's top-ranked wireless network.

 More than 90 percent of St. John's classrooms have state-of-the-art audiovisual technology, including wireless connectivity.
 Each classroom podium is equipped with the latest workstations, Liquid Crystal Displays (LCDs) and DVD/VCR players.

 Students gain an academic and professional edge by joining the Computer Science Society (CSS).
 One of more than 180 student clubs and organization at St. John's, CSS integrates classroom experience with real-world, industry-related experiences.
 Through networking with industry professionals, holding informative workshops and preparing members for job interviews, CSS supplies the tools necessary to develop into forward-thinking leaders of the technological revolution.

 Computer Science majors also may qualify for any of the varied honor societies at St. John's.
 For example, The College of Professional Studies Honor Society recognizes undergraduates for academic excellence and demonstrable involvement in their churches and communities.

 Of course, Computer Science majors have access to the outstanding resources available to every St. John's student.
-All new students receive their own wireless laptop computer.
 Facilities include our 1.7 million-volume University Library and our new D'Angelo Center — a five-story, 127,000-square-foot University and Student Center with classrooms, lecture halls, a Starbucks Café and a full-service food court.